 Maybe you forgot to put in the condition notes that the book you are selling has a lot of highlights and underlines on most of its pages… and now your customer is upset that they didn’t get a clean copy of the book.
 Perhaps you sent in a used music CD without testing it first, and your customer complains that the CD you sold them skips every 10 seconds.
 Sometimes when a buyer leaves you negative feedback, it’s deserved… but that doesn’t mean that you’re stuck with it for life.

 While Seller Support probably won’t remove the feedback for you, the buyer can.
 When you get a negative feedback and you are in the wrong, reach out to the buyer with a friendly email.
 In the email, tell them that you are very sorry for the mistake you have made.
 Communicate to them that you have learned from your errors and you appreciate them pointing out where you went wrong.
 Ask them if there is anything you can do to make things up to them.
 Tell them that customer satisfaction is very important to you and that you want to do anything you can to make things up to them.
-Even go so far as to offer them a $10 Amazon gift card to make up for their inconvenience.
+Even go so far as to offer them an additional $10 refund to make up for their inconvenience.
 In this email, DO NOT request that they remove the feedback; this will come later.
-Most likely, the buyer will accept the $10 gift card and your apology.
+Most likely, the buyer will accept the additional $10 refund and your apology.
+You can go into the original order page and give the customer a refund and mark it as general adjustment concession.

-A few days after you send them the gift card, send them another email that communicates, once again, that customer satisfaction is very important to you.
+A few days after you send them the concession refund, send them a follow up email that communicates, once again, that customer satisfaction is very important to you.
 Ask them again if there is anything else you can do for them.
 Then, remind them that your feedback score is very important to you as a small seller on Amazon.
 Ask them, very politely, if they would consider removing the negative feedback only if they feel like you have made up for your error.
-Provide the buyer with a link or instructions to how they can easily remove (or update) your feedback score.
+Provide the buyer with step-by-step instructions to how they can easily remove (and update) their feedback score.
 Most of the time, the seller will remove the feedback.

 NEVER (EVER!) connect the gift card with the removal of the negative feedback.
 Never even talk about them in the same sentence.
 It is against Amazon’s policy to offer gift cards in exchange for a feedback removal, so don’t even come close to making that connection in your email communications with the buyer.